dschlitt/dschlitt.github.io/_posts/2025-12-05-sa-record-line.md

 In the end two reporters came out and the line got featured in a local Afrikaans newspaper as well as an Argentinian and Spanish newscasts.
 I think they were excited to share the store of ‘adrenaline junkies’ from around the world collaborating on such a project.

-Here are some links to these publications.
+Checkout the reports here

-[https://www.netwerk24.com/nuus/aktueel/hoogtevrees-se-moses-waagduiwels-trotseer-tou-van-12-km-20251025-1078] (Hoogtevrees se moses!
-Waagduiwels trotseer tou van 1,2 km) This one is in Afrikaans and behind a paywall.
+- [Hoogtevrees se moses!
+Waagduiwels trotseer tou van 1,2 km](https://www.netwerk24.com/nuus/aktueel/hoogtevrees-se-moses-waagduiwels-trotseer-tou-van-12-km-20251025-1078) This one is in Afrikaans and behind a paywall.
 If it's been translated to english, I'll share it.

-[https://www.lavanguardia.com/deportes/20251026/11197256/dos-highliners-sudafricanos-cruzan-cuerda-floja-waterval-boven-baten-record-continental.html](Dos highliners sudafricanos cruzan la cuerda floja de Waterval Boven y baten el récord continental) A friend from Spain saw this online and shared it with us.
+- [Dos highliners sudafricanos cruzan la cuerda floja de Waterval Boven y baten el récord continental](https://www.lavanguardia.com/deportes/20251026/11197256/dos-highliners-sudafricanos-cruzan-cuerda-floja-waterval-boven-baten-record-continental.html) A friend from Spain saw this online and shared it with us.
 It's wild how a story can travel.

-If you want to read a proper record of the project, Laurence, a new friend from SA made [https://www.ridingthehighline.co.za/mpumalongline-an-african-highline-record/
-](a great post on his blog, riding the highline).
+If you want to read a proper record of the project, Laurence, a new friend from SA made [a great post on his blog](https://www.ridingthehighline.co.za/mpumalongline-an-african-highline-record/), Riding the Highline.